On the edge of extinction

-Recent studies suggest the number of Māui dolphins has reduced since earlier surveys and may still be declining.
+Recent studies suggest the number of Māui dolphin has reduced since earlier surveys and may still be declining.

 Like the kiwi, the Māui dolphin is an important part of New Zealand’s natural heritage.
 If we don’t take care of them, this endemic dolphin will be lost forever.

-Māui dolphins navigate murky waters and hunt their prey with echolocation
+Māui dolphin navigate murky waters and hunt their prey with echolocation

-Read more about current protection measures and learn how you can help Māui dolphins.
+Read more about current protection measures and learn how you can help Māui dolphin.